MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-monitoring-modes.md

     In this monitoring mode, the management pack automatically discovers stand-alone and clustered instances of SQL Server across all managed systems that run the System Center Operations Manager agent service.

-    The following protocols are supported by this mode:
+    The following protocols are supported in this mode:

     - TCP/IP